 If daytime temperatures are still warm, you will have to put the apples in a fridge until winter temperatures arrive.
 Once average temperatures fall to just above freezing you can move them to a frost free shed or garage.
 If storing apples in a fridge, put them in polythene bags, 5-10 to a bag, and make a few air-holes.
 This helps air circulation and counteracts the dry air found in a fridge.

 Once daytime temperatures fall to just above freezing then you can store the apples in a frost-free shed or garage.
-The storage location must be frost-free because if the apples freeze they will become unusable.
+The storage location must be cold, but frost-free because if the apples freeze they will become unusable.

-Apples are best stored on trays in traditional wooden boxes, seed trays, or cardboard boxes - the most important thing is good air circulation and humidity.
+Apples are best stored on trays in traditional wooden boxes, seed trays, or cardboard boxes - the most important thing is good air circulation and ventilation, and humidity.
 Try a mix of storage materials (including keeping some apples in polythene bags) as some methods may work better than others in your situation.
 Some authorities recommend wrapping each apple loosely in newspaper.

 Check the apples regularly and remove any that are going off.